A Few Student Projects

 • Dairy Calf Management Group

 - Finally, students may gain valuable experience by working with farms, non-profit organizations, government agencies and community groups.
 Most students in the major participate in paid or volunteer internships while earning academic credit toward the major in Sustainable Food and Farming.
+Some of their experiences are shared on the Student Blogs Page.

 If you don't see an activity that interests you in the list above, start your own!
 Experiential learning is the heart of this major and most students participate in internships or apprenticeships on local farms, non-profit organizations, government agencies, regiional food businesses, or may study abroad.
 These experiences can count toward the graduation requirements in the major.